-Here at Top Coat Painting, we’re often asked,
+Here at Highland Park Custom Painting, we’re often asked,

 Anytime you are asking about what is the best of anything, of course there are some obvious differences that make one thing better than another, but once the basics are covered, you’re talking more about personal preference than anything else.